What is an egg allergy?

 - constriction of your child’s throat

 - rapid drop in blood pressure

 - loss of consciousness

 It’s important to treat anaphylaxis immediately with an injected dose of epinephrine.

 If your child has an egg allergy, the only way to prevent an allergic reaction is to avoid eating or coming in contact with egg.
 Help them learn how to check food and beverage labels for egg and egg protein.
 Sometimes egg protein is listed under other names, such as:

 - albumin or albumen

-- words starting with "ova" or "ovo," the prefix for ovum, which means egg in Latin
+- words starting with "ova" or "ovo," the prefix for ovum, which is Latin for egg

-Egg protein can appear in many types of food and drink—often in unexpected places.
-Besides being used in baked goods, some of the other places eggs can be found include:
+Egg can appear in many types of food and drink, often in unexpected places.
+In addition to many baked goods, such as cookies and cakes, egg can be found in: